Game Design: How Did We Do It for Heroes?

 Let’s take Play the Bible as an example.
 Its rules include forming 31,000 Bible verses, using effects to level up, earning points and gold bars, and others.

-For another example, let’s take our very own game, Heroes.
-Among its rules are selecting a Bible character and choosing 3 power-ups to play each set of 12 questions.
+In the case of our very own game, Heroes, its rules include selecting a Bible character and choosing 3 power-ups to play each set of 12 questions.

 2) Space